Time to check out the Top 5 most bizarre statues ever made of Manchester United and Portugal football star Cristiano Ronaldo.

 So here we give you the Top 5 weirdest statues ever made of Cristiano Ronaldo.

 Perhaps the most famous one of all belongs to the ‘masterpiece’ that Portuguese sculptor Ricardo Velosa created.

 Organizers unveiled Cristiano Ronaldo’s bigger-than-life tribute at his Pestana CR7 hotel in Funchal, Portugal in 2014.
 He probably wished they hadn’t, though, because of that ridiculous bump in his shorts.

 It was too obvious and became the focal point for many jokes, both on social media and the football world itself.

 How Velosa never caught on to that is beyond us to this day.

 This is the most recent design of a Cristiano Ronaldo statue.

-Jorge Cardoso made the 1.87m tall sculpture of the Juventus superstar using 120kg of chocolate alone.
+Jorge Cardoso made the 1.87m tall sculpture of the former Juventus superstar using 120kg of chocolate alone.
 It took the poor bloke approximately 200 hours to complete his masterpiece in Givisiez, Switzerland.

 To be fair, it’s actually a pretty good effort and miles better than Velosa’s effort six years ago.